 Don’t leave your cat at home alone if the power goes out and you have to leave; if it’s too cold for you, then it’s too cold for kitty!

-Be prepared in case the power does go out and you’re snowed in.
+Be prepared in case the power goes out and you’re snowed in.
 Keep an emergency bag with portable litter, cat food, water bottles, bowls, and a cat harness.

 If you have a fireplace, keep the cat’s water near the warmth so it doesn’t freeze.
 Have a soft cat bed or blankets on hand for your kitty to snuggle in.